reinardhz/learn-hanzi/README.txt

 6. If user input, then click add button, then use ajax to check whether the inputted data is already exist?
 If exist, show warning, if not, add to database.

+UI:
+* show the current time and the time zone, to make sure, javascript insert hanzi with the right timestamp

 These are the important steps, to develop this application: